 - The Plan may share your PHI with doctors or hospitals to help them provide medical care to you.
 For example, if your primary care physician or your treating medical provider refers you to a specialist for treatment, the Plan can disclose your PHI to the specialist to whom you have been referred so he or she can become familiar with your medical condition.

-- The Plan may share your PHI with the Benefits Office (the plan sponsor) in order for Benefits to assist in the administration of the Plan.
+- The Plan may share your PHI with the Human Resources Office (the plan sponsor) in order for Benefits to assist in the administration of the Plan.

 - The Plan may share your PHI for public health activities.
 For example, the Plan may report PHI to the Food and Drug Administration for investigating or tracking of prescription drug and medical device problems.